 Take a moment after stretching to practice breathing exercises and release tension.

-• Sit in a comfortable position, close eyes and make tight fists.
+• Sit in a comfortable position, close your eyes, and make tight fists.
 Hold fists for five seconds then relax hands, repeating up to five times.
-Repeat with other tense muscles groups.
+Repeat with other tense muscle groups.
 For example contract and relax thighs.

 • Reduce eye strain caused by continual concentration on one object, like a computer monitor, by looking away for a few moments.
 Looking away from normal surroundings can ease and relax strained eyes.